samylaumonier/paradoxe/packages/electron-builder/README.md

 ## Getting Started

-`meteor add risetechnologies:electron` (to be done)
+`meteor add risetechnologies:electron-builder`

-meteor-electron will download the Electron binary for your system and build and launch an Electron app pointing to your local development server.
+electron-builder will download the Electron binary for your system and build and launch an Electron app pointing to your local development server.
 The download process may take a few minutes based on your Internet connection but only needs to be done once.

-The app, as well as the ready-to-distribute binaries (see [Deploy](#deploy)), is built within `YOUR_PROJECT_DIRECTORY/.meteor-electron`.
+The app, as well as the ready-to-distribute binaries (see [Deploy](#deploy)), is built within `YOUR_PROJECT_DIRECTORY/.meteor-electron-builder`.
 This allows the apps to be easily located as well as the builds to be cached for speedier startup.
 You should add this directory to your `.gitignore`.

 ## Configuration